The 10 Biggest Mistakes to Avoid When Checking in (and Out of) a Hotel, According to the CEO of HotelTonight

 7. Waiting in Line to Check Out If You’re Crunched for Time

-Traveling in 2020 means not having to stand in line at the front desk to check out.
+Traveling today means you'll likely be able to avoid standing in line at the front desk to check out.
 Your responsibility is to vacate the room on time, whether that’s at the designated checkout time or a previously agreed upon late checkout time.
 You also need to ensure that you have a way to review your bill, and that the hotel staff has a credit card on file for any room charges.
 If you prefer to review your bill in person, or you need to switch the billing information on the room, you should line up for checkout.
 But if you’ve followed Shank’s tip to give an email address and card upon checking in, you’re welcome to just head out.
 Don’t forget to leave your keycards in the room or hand them to someone on your way out, so the hotel can reuse the plastic.

 8. Forgetting to Look at an Itemized Bill Upon Exit